-Top 10 Things To Do in Bolton Landing
+Top 10 Things To Do In Bolton Landing, NY

-A great vacation destination, the hamlet of Bolton Landing offers the views of Lake George, with less of the crowd.
-Drive 20 minutes north of the Village of Lake George along the scenic Lake Shore Drive (Route 9N) and spend the day exploring this charming lakeside community.
-These top 10 picks for sun, food and fun will get you started.
+A great vacation destination, the hamlet of Bolton Landing offers the views of Lake George with less of the crowd.
+Drive 20 minutes north of the Village of Lake George along the scenic Lake Shore Drive (Route 9N) and spend the day in this charming lakeside community.
+These top 10 picks for sun, food, and fun will get you started.